 If only a single year is being plotted, should the calendar labels include the year label?

 TRUEcreates labels like "January-2000",FALSElabels just as "January".
-If multiple years of data are detected, this option is forced to beTRUE.- key.header
+If multiple years of data are detected, this option is forced to beTRUE.- key.title

 Either